-- To prevent injury and damage to the controller, do not connect wires to unused terminals. - 7.
-The wires for the heat cartridges can be joined together in a junction box, and a single wire from the junction box can be connected to the controller. - The wiring diagram is only valid for standard type J thermocouples and controllers supplied from Viking Pump. - 9.
+6. To prevent injury and damage to the controller, do not connect wires to unused terminals.

+- The wires for the heat cartridges can be joined together in a junction box, and a single wire from the junction box can be connected to the controller. - The wiring diagram is only valid for standard type J thermocouples and controllers supplied from Viking Pump. - 9.
 For information on the location and installation of the heat cartridges and thermocouple, refer to Installation: Heat Cartridges.
-The thermocouple will require a fitting adapter which is included with the controller kit in order to mount to pump.
-The pump of the pump.
+The thermocouple will require a fitting adapter which is included with the controller kit in order to mount to the pump. © Viking Pump, Inc.